Raveena Aurora

-Raveena Aurora (born September 30, 1993), mononymously known as Raveena, is an American singer-songwriter.
-She gained a following after her first debut EP, Shanti, was released independently in 2017.
-Her first album, Lucid, was released independently in 2019 and distributed through Empire Distribution which rose to critical acclaim.
-In 2020, she released her second EP, Moonstone.
-After signing to Warner Records, she released her second album, Asha's Awakening, on February 11, 2022 and was met with positive reviews from critics.
+Raveena Aurora (born September 30, 1993), known mononymously as Raveena, is an American singer and songwriter.
+Her music blends the genres contemporary R&B, soul, jazz, and pop with instrumentations influenced by Indian music.

+Interested in music since she was young, Raveena recorded an independently released album at the age of 18.
+After graduating from New York University Tisch School of the Arts, Raveena published songs on SoundCloud in 2016.
+She gained a following after the release of her debut EP, Shanti (2017).
+Her debut album, Lucid (2019), was released independently and distributed through Empire Distribution, garnering critical acclaim.
+Later that year, she released her second EP, Moonstone (2020).
+After signing to Warner Records, she released her second album, Asha's Awakening (2022), and was met with positive reviews from critics.
+Her third album, Where the Butterflies Go in the Rain (2024), was released.